 - Sequences: A sequence is an automatic email campaign — much like a drip email.

 - Automations: Marketing automation works as autoresponders based on triggers.
 For example, if a business wants to send an email to someone who has clicked on a link, this feature helps.

 The Report and Analytics tabs are not visible at first glance — instead, they are present under the broadcasts tab.

 Mailchimp User Interface

 Mailchimp is user-friendly in terms of navigation and set-up.

 Mailchimp guides are useful — especially if you’re a novice email marketer.
-However, the dashboard can feel cluttered due to the many features in one place.
+However, the dashboard can feel cluttered because they have a ton of features all placed in one section.

-In terms of interface, Mailchimp uses simple and familiar language such as audience, campaigns, automation, etc.
+In terms of interface, Mailchimp uses simple and familiar language so that anyone can use the software.

 The platform is easy enough to use mainly because the marketing components use a drag-and-drop tool.